 - October 2014 – Artistic Motions featured in the “Black and Married With Kids” blog “Three Ways Steppin’ Can Help Your Marriage”

 - July 2015 – Artistic Motions selected as a representative of Chicago Steppin’ for the National Museum of African American History and Culture at the Smithsonian opening September 24, 2016.
-A portion of the video “Somebody Else’s Arms” will be featured in an exhibit of a four-minute narrated video of dances performed in urban community.
-The exhibit will be on display in the Gallery of Expressions at the NMAAHC at the Smithsonian.
+A portion of the video “Somebody Else’s Arms” featured in a four-minute narrated video exhibit of dances performed in the urban dance community.
+The exhibit is on display in the “Cultural Expressions” gallery at the NMAAHC at the Smithsonian.

 Stay Connected with “Smooth” Steppin’ and Artistic Motions…sign up today!